 The Royal Court Theatre is the writers’ theatre.
-It is the leading force in world theatre for energetically cultivating writers – undiscovered, emerging and established.
+It is a leading force in world theatre for cultivating and supporting writers – undiscovered, emerging and established.

 Through the writers, the Royal Court is at the forefront of creating restless, alert, provocative theatre about now.
 We open our doors to the unheard voices and free thinkers that, through their writing, change our way of seeing.